cyberark/cyberark-conjur-cli/README.md

 del credentials
 ```

-Note: The password should be in the form of the api_key.
+Note: The password is the api_key, for example ....(@mbenita-Cyberark  give a dummy example of an api key)

-##### Already connected:
+- Already connected:

-If a prior connection has been made by the SDK or the CLI with your username and account, then the credentials already
+If a prior connection has been made by the SDK or the CLI with your username and Conjur account, the credentials are already
-stored in the credentials store.
-In that case, we only need to get the credentials store using `CredentialStoreFactory`
+stored in the credential store.
+In this case, the SDK can retrieve the credentials using the `CredentialStore`

 ```
 credentials_provider = CredentialStoreFactory.create_credential_store()